-2030 and 2034 Winter Games bid timeline: Counting down to the IOC’s decision on another Olympics for Utah
+Will Salt Lake City host the 2034 Winter Games?
+Here's a timeline of the 2030/2034 bid

 - July 2023: France officially gets into the race for 2030, with a bid from the Auvergne-Rhône-Alpes and Provence-Alpes-Côte d’Azur regions.
 France’s late entry raises questions about whether IOC rules would allow the final vote on the Winter Games sites to be held at next year’s annual session, being held in Paris, just before the 2024 Summer Games begin.

-- August 2023: The Hoberman Arch, an “iconic symbol’ from the 2002 Winter Games, gets a news home at the Salt Lake City International Airport after being refurbished.
+- August 2023: The Hoberman Arch, an “iconic symbol’ from the 2002 Winter Games, gets a new home at the Salt Lake City International Airport after being refurbished.

 - September 2023: A new Deseret News/Hinckley Institute of Politics polls finds there’s ‘exceptionally high’ support among Utahns for spending state tax dollars on Olympic facilities.
 Later, state lawmakers are seen as taking more control over the funds.

-- September 2023: Utah Sen. Mitt Romney, who led the 2002 Winter Games, announces he won’t seek a second term, leading to speculation about whether he’ll play a role in another Utah Olympics.
+- September 2023: Romney, who led the 2002 Winter Games, announces he won’t seek a second term, leading to speculation about whether he’ll play a role in another Utah Olympics.

 - September 2023: The U.S. Olympic and Paralympic Committee formally endorses Utah’s Winter Games plans.